Skip to content

 Login with push (web to mobile approve)

-Mosaic allows implementing "web to mobile" authentication and approval flow that leverages a mobile device for authenticating into a web app.
-Instead of starting and completing the process in a web app in the browser, the user receives a push notification on their preregistered iOS or Android device and is prompted to authenticate and approve the action in the mobile app.
+Mosaic enables a "web to mobile" authentication and approval flow that leverages a mobile device to authenticate into a web app.
+Instead of starting and completing the process in a web browser, the user receives a push notification on their preregistered iOS or Android device.
+From there, they're prompted to authenticate and approve the action in the mobile app using either an authentication method, such as mobile biometrics or a PIN code, or by submitting the OTP displayed in the web browser.
 After completing the authentication on the mobile app, the user can seamlessly return to the web app and continue their operations.

 This approach enhances security and reduces friction by leveraging trusted mobile devices to validate identity, making it a preferred method for securing sensitive operations, like logins, approving transactions, or authorizing account changes (e.g., updating a mailing address).